gojkovicmatija99/Database-client/README.md

 # Implementation

 Implementation based on JDBC concepts and Java SWING library.
-Mandatory use of MVC, Observer and Bridge templates.
+Mandatory use of MVC, Observer and Bridge design patterns.